tisuchi/laravel-colors/README.md

-# NeoVim Artisan Hue
+# Laravel Colors

-**NeoVim Artisan Hue** is a modern theme for both Vim and Neovim.
+**Laravel Colors** is a modern theme for both Vim and Neovim.
 This color scheme is designed to be elegant and minimalistic, providing a smooth developer experience.
-This this is highly inspired by [Firefox Nightly News](https://blog.nightly.mozilla.org/2017/09/11/developer-tools-visual-refresh-coming-to-nightly/) and [phpstorm photon theme by Brent Roose](https://github.com/brendt/phpstorm-photon-theme).
-A big clap for them 👏.
+This this is highly inspired by [Ice Berg](https://github.com/cocopon/iceberg.vim/tree/master).
+A big clap for that 👏.

 ## Features
 - Works with both Vim and Neovim